 To protect them from the outdoor conditions and secure the site, some artifacts and major original iconic elements were brought into the museum and replaced by replicas outside.
 The visit to the museum was worth it.

 Although the island could go unnoticed by its size, it is far from the case.
-In fact, thousands of years ago, Delos was an important religious, cultural and commercial centre.
+In fact, thousands of years ago, Delos was an important religious, cultural and commercial center.
 The active life on the island has been gone for years now but its sacred character has protected the site from invaders for years.
 From what I understand, this site is in its “original” version thus making it incomparable.